hall-lab/svtools/INSTALL.md

 ### <a name="conda-install"></a> From a conda package TODO

 ### <a name="pip-install"></a> Using pip package from pypi
-Once you have your python environment set up you should be able to install the `svtools` package from pypi:
+Once you have your Python environment set up you should be able to install the `svtools` package from pypi:

     pip install svtools
-_note:_ on older systems you may need to specify a version of [`pysam`][10] greater than 0.8.1 and less than 0.9.0 `pip install 'pysam>=0.8.1,<0.9.0'`
+_note:_ on older systems you may need to specify a version of [pysam][10] greater than 0.8.1 and less than 0.9.0
+    pip install 'pysam>=0.8.1,<0.9.0'

 You can spot check your `svtools` install by running:

     svtools --version

 ### <a name="git-install"></a> From the git repo
-Once you have your python environment set up you will want to clone `svtools` from the [hall-lab github repository][5].
+Once you have your Python environment set up you will want to clone `svtools` from the [hall-lab github repository][5].

     git clone https://github.com/hall-lab/svtools.git svtools_test
     cd svtools_test